-The fuels reduction has been completed a few years ago and requires only annual care.
+All trees to be removed are marked with blue spray paint.
+All trees that are to remain within zones 1 and 2 will be unmarked.
+If the property is less than 1 acre it may not have zones marked due to boundary interference.
+Harvested wood that remains on site will be stacked at least 30 feet from the house and at the same elevation when possible.
+Slash from the harvest will be chipped and scattered.
 Note that if you decide to burn piles, you must obtain a valid Open Burning Permit from the Boulder County Environmental Health Department (303-441-1180) and notify your local fire protection district (Boulder Mountain Fire Protection District (303-440-0235).